 She is, by every available indication, gleeful.

-“It’s a great opportunity,” Halverson said, smiling broadly as she queued at the priority boarding lane with a roller bag containing one change of clothes, a laminated printout of the meeting deck, and the protein bar she has been told is her dinner.
-“Tom is incredibly hard to get face time with.
+“It’s a great opportunity,” the senior associate said, smiling broadly as she queued at the priority boarding lane with a roller bag containing one change of clothes, a laminated printout of the meeting deck, and the protein bar she has been told is her dinner.
+“He is incredibly hard to get face time with.
 The fact that he wants to meet — that he carved out fifteen minutes — that’s huge.
 That’s a real signal.”

 “You can’t read a room over Zoom,” she said.
-“Tom’s a face-to-face guy.
+“He’s a face-to-face guy.
 He needs to see you.
 He needs to be in the space with you.
 That’s just how he operates.”

-Tom, for his part, has been calling Halverson “Maya” in every interaction the two have had since her arrival at the firm in October 2023, including a performance review in which he praised “Maya’s” analytical rigor, a holiday party at which he introduced “Maya” to his wife, and three separate Slack messages addressed simply to “M” that her mentor at the firm has gently encouraged her to interpret as ambiguous.
+The partner, for his part, has been calling her by an incorrect first name in every interaction the two have had since her arrival at the firm in October 2023, including a performance review in which he praised the analytical rigor of a woman who does not exist, a holiday party at which he introduced that woman to his wife, and three separate Slack messages addressed simply to “M” that her mentor at the firm has gently encouraged her to interpret as ambiguous.

-According to her itinerary, obtained by reporters with her enthusiastic permission, Halverson will land at Newark Liberty International at approximately 11:42 a.m.
-Friday, take a black car directly to the firm’s Midtown office, arrive at 1:15 p.m., wait in a glass-walled conference room for forty minutes, meet with Tom for what is now, due to a scheduling conflict on his end, a 12-minute window, and then return immediately to Newark for an 8:50 p.m. flight back to Tokyo, scheduled to arrive Sunday afternoon local time, leaving her precisely fourteen hours to recover before the Monday workshop.
+According to her itinerary, obtained by reporters with her enthusiastic permission, the senior associate will land at Newark Liberty International at approximately 11:42 a.m.
+Friday, take a black car directly to the firm’s Midtown office, arrive at 1:15 p.m., wait in a glass-walled conference room for forty minutes, meet with the partner for what is now, due to a scheduling conflict on his end, a 12-minute window, and then return immediately to Newark for an 8:50 p.m. flight back to Tokyo, scheduled to arrive Sunday afternoon local time, leaving her precisely fourteen hours to recover before the Monday workshop.

 Total travel time: approximately 27 hours in the air, plus ground transit.
 Total meeting time: 12 minutes.
-Total time during which Tom will use her correct first name: 0 minutes, projected.
+Total time during which the partner will use her correct first name: 0 minutes, projected.

 “So it’s like, 13 hours each way, plus the car, plus customs — yeah, you’re looking at probably 30 hours of transit for a 12-minute meeting.
 But here’s the thing: that 12 minutes?
 That 12 minutes is gold.
 That’s mentorship.
 That’s visibility.
 That’s what they don’t teach you in business school.”